hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 For most users, the default configuration in this XML file should be fine.
 If not, you can tailor this XML file according to your needs by adding/removing/modifying properties.

-For details about all elements and attributes used to configure Hazelcast, please refer to `hazelcast-full-example.xml` file in the `/bin` folder of your Hazelcast working directory.
+For details about all elements and attributes used to configure Hazelcast, please refer to `hazelcast-fhttps://hazelcast.slack.com/archives/github-mancenterull-example.xml` file in the `/bin` folder of your Hazelcast working directory.

 Besides declarative configuration, you can configure your cluster programmatically.
 Just instantiate a `Config` object and add/remove/modify properties.
 Please refer to the Programmatic Configuration section in [Configuration Overview](#configuration-overview) for a configuration code example.